-‘General Hospital’ Spoilers: Cassadine Island Secrets-Is Helena Alive To Reveal Them Herself?
+‘General Hospital’ Spoilers: Cassadine Island Secrets — Is Helena Alive To Reveal Them Herself?

 — General Hospital (@GeneralHospital) April 12, 2017

 But what if Nik is still alive and being held on Cassadine Island?
-If Nikolas is really not dead, then it looks like a recast will be in place as actor Tyler Christopher, who originated this character, let fans know that he is definitely not returning to General Hospital.
+If Nikolas is really not dead, then it looks like a recast will be in place, as actor Tyler Christopher, who originated this character, let fans know that he is definitely not returning to General Hospital.

 What if Helena herself is really not dead?
 It appeared that she had died back in 2015, but it could have been just another way to fool everyone.
-There have been speculations that either Helena faked her own death or that Nik tired to kill her and really thought he had succeeded, but she caught onto him and made him think he did.
+There have been speculations that either Helena faked her own death or that Nik tried to kill her and really thought he had succeeded, but she caught onto him and made him think he did.

 Could Valentin somehow tie into this scenario?
 He could very well be in cahoots with Helena and had it all staged to appear that he shot and killed Nikolas.
-That way she could have him locked away to make him pay if he did try to do away with her.
-Another General Hospital speculation is that Nik is also playing along with his grandmother in this charade, but that would be cruel to have his mom and sister think that he was dead.
+That way, she could have him locked away to make him pay if he did try to do away with her.
+Another General Hospital rumor is that Nik is also playing along with his grandmother in this charade, but that would be cruel to have his mom and sister think that he was dead.

-Jake Webber still has some secrets to tell and it is coming up soon.
-There have been hints in this story line that Helena may possibly still be alive and just waiting for the Port Charles crew to come knocking on her door.
+Jake Webber still has some secrets to tell, and it is coming up soon.
+There have been hints in this storyline that Helena may possibly still be alive and just waiting for the Port Charles crew to come knocking on her door.
 That would certainly be a shocker to see her on Cassadine Island.

-Celebrity Dirty Laundry suggested that maybe Jake has been in contact with the witch, aka Helena Cassadine, and that is why he has been acting so strange lately.
+Celeb Dirty Laundry suggested that maybe Jake has been in contact with the witch, aka Helena Cassadine, and that is why he has been acting so strange lately.
 She has all the secrets when it comes to Jason and Jake.
 It is expected to come as a shock when Jake exposes that secret that he has been keeping.

 There is also the mystery of a little girl named Athena who was supposed to be living on the island as well.
 That has yet to come into play.
 General Hospital rumors have been swirling that perhaps this Athena is really Lulu Falconeri’s daughter, not Charlotte.
 Has she been fighting for custody of the wrong child?